fusepoolP3/p3-dictionary-matcher-transformer/README.md

 ## Try it out

-There is a Dictionary Matcher Transformer instance running in Fusepool sandbox environment.
-As an example, the transformer with URI `http://sandbox.fusepool.info:8192/?taxonomy=http://data.nytimes.com/descriptors.rdf` will find mentions of New York Times categories in a textual content.

-To try it out witch cURL:
+To try it out, you can download the binaries of the latest release from the  [release page](https://github.com/fusepoolP3/p3-dictionary-matcher-transformer/releases).

+Then start the application with

+      java -jar p3-dictionary-matcher-transformer-v1.0.0-<latest-release-date>-jar-with-dependencies.jar

+Once it started use cURL to test it

-      curl -X POST -d "Frauds and Swindlings cause significant concerns with regards to Ethics." "http://sandbox.fusepool.info:8192/?taxonomy=http://data.nytimes.com/descriptors.rdf"
+      curl -X POST -d "@test.txt" "http://localhost:7100/?taxonomy=http://example.org/example-taxonomy.rdf"

 ## Compiling and Running